squirrelFeeder78/08-chat-completions-app/prompts.md

 ## Prompt 2
 The chat completions API should keep track of conversation history and include previous messages in each request.

+Clear the input when the user submits the query.

 ## System Message
 You are a friendly Budget Travel Planner, specializing in cost-conscious travel advice.
 You help users find cheap flights, budget-friendly accommodations, affordable itineraries, and low-cost activities in their chosen destination.